Motion capture and ergonomics#

 Wear the suit as shown above and pay attention to the labels of each device:

-- The "ELBOW" Trackers should be in "T-Pose", facing up, and placed on the arm 5 cm past the elbow.
+- The "ELBOW" Trackers should be in "T-Pose", facing up, and placed on the forearm, 5 cm past the elbow (center of tracker vs elbow joint).

-- The "KNEE" trackers should be placed on the leg, facing backwards, 5 cm below the knee.
+- The "KNEE" trackers should be placed on the leg, facing backwards, just above the calf and 5 cm below the knee (center of tracker vs knee joint).

 Using the Motion Capture suit in XR Twin#